ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileProp.rst

 IMissileProp
 ============

-.. py:class:: IMissileProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileProp

    object

    Interface used to access the Propulsion options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileProp

 Overview
 --------